AlejandroIbarraC/TECBox/README.md

 We include a mobile app for deliverers to update their assigned package status quickly.
 It's built with Swift as an iOS standalone application.
 To get started, open the file **TECBox.xcworkspace** with Xcode 11.5 or higher.
 It uses CocoaPods for some features, but all pods are currently included in the repository, so there's no need to download them separately.

 You need to replace the IP of the server in all of the Alamofire POST methods, located in the files **AppSession.swift** (Util folder), **PackageView.swift** (Views folder) and **PackageDetail.swift** (Views/Subviews folder) with the IP of your the machine the server is running on.
-If you're using a personal computer, then the IP of that machine will do.
+If you're using a personal computer, then look for the IPv4 (this step dependes on your operating system).
 Make sure to have both devices connected to the same network.

 Our tests were made on an iPhone 11 Pro Max running iOS 13.5.
+Xcode only works on macOS at this time.

 ## Built With